gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 3-i) Civic Duty Mk.II (TC): Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-3-j) Civil Servant Mk.II (TC): GPAs captured, need textures to be exported.
+3-j) Civil Servant Mk.II (TC): GPAs captured.

 ---

-4- The Contract Campaigner Collection:
+4- The Contract Campaigner Collection (All DDS exported):

-4-a) Dead Reckoner Mk.II: Hasn't started;
+4-a) Dead Reckoner Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-4-b) Bovine Blazemaker Mk.II: Hasn't started;
+4-b) Bovine Blazemaker Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-4-c) Backwoods Boomstick Mk.II: Hasn't started;
+4-c) Backwoods Boomstick Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-4-d) Masked Mender Mk.II: Hasn't started;
+4-d) Masked Mender Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-4-e) Macabre Web Mk.II: Hasn't started;
+4-e) Macabre Web Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;
+[GPAs done after the Summer 2025 Patch, Übersaw folders should be now 47 and 48, while War Paint should be 44, Winger should be 45 and Wrench should be 46]

-4-f) Iron Wood Mk.II: Hasn't started;
+4-f) Iron Wood Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-4-g) Nutcracker Mk.II: Hasn't started;
+[GPAs done after the Summer 2025 Patch, Übersaw folders should be now 47 and 48, while War Paint should be 44, Winger should be 45 and Wrench should be 46]

+4-g) Nutcracker Mk.II: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;
+[GPAs done after the Summer 2025 Patch, Übersaw folders should be now 47 and 48, while War Paint should be 44, Winger should be 45 and Wrench should be 46]

-4-h) Smalltown Bringdown Mk.II (TC): Hasn't started.
+4-h) Smalltown Bringdown Mk.II (TC): Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 ---

 5- The Saxton Select Collection:

-5-a) Dragon Slayer: GPAs captured, need textures to be exported.
+5-a) Dragon Slayer: Hasn't started;

 ---

 6- The Mann Co.
 Events Collection:

-6-a) Smissmas Sweater (TC): GPAs captured, need textures to be exported.
+6-a) Smissmas Sweater (TC): Hasn't started;

 ---

 7- The Winter 2017 Collection:

-7-a) Miami Element: Hasn't started;

-7-b) Jazzy: Hasn't started;

-7-c) Mosaic: Hasn't started;
+7-a) Miami Element: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;
+[GPAs done after the Summer 2025 Patch, Übersaw folders should be now 47 and 48, while War Paint should be 44, Winger should be 45 and Wrench should be 46]

+7-b) Jazzy: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

+7-c) Mosaic: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 7-d) Cosmic Calamity (TC): Hasn't started;